Forklift Trucks - Fork Safety

 Daily: Operators should make visual inspection of forks during the pre-start-up check, giving special attention in looking for permanent distortions and cracks.

 Six months: A thorough inspection of forks should be done every six months, preferably by a trained individual, to check for any cracks and distortion.
 Forks may need inspections more often, depending on the use of the equipment.

 Check with your jurisdiction for any requirements regarding frequency of checks, and maintenance.
 A list of Canadian government departments responsible for health and safety can be found here.

 - Check fork blades for wear.
 Forks are constantly subjected to abrasion by concrete floors, steel shelving, etc. This abrasion can reduce the thickness of a fork until it cannot lift loads up to the designed capacity.

 - Check for distortion.
-Forks can be bent out of shape.
+Fork blades can be bent out of shape.
 Depending on distortion, some forks can be straightened.
 The fork manufacturer is best qualified to correct this.
 Your local forklift supplier can make the arrangements.

 - Replace, when necessary, with good quality forks.
 When ordering or reordering forks, make sure you are getting high quality forks that will do your lifting jobs safely.
 Insist on forged forks or ones with an upset heel.

 - Use the proper forks.
 Custom-designed forks may be needed for:

 - Contact your forklift supplier for assistance.

 - Do not overload the forks.
 Operators should be aware of the capacity of the forklift and the capacity of the forks.
 Overloading may bend and weaken forks.